 Paralysis of the face, either fully or partially, can occur after some deliveries.
 If doctors are not careful handling your baby in the delivery room, your child’s facial nerve can be temporarily or permanently damaged.
 This type of paralysis is most noticeable when an infant cries.

-Other Birth Injuries and Their Potential Causes
+Other Birth Injuries and Complications

 - Anesthesia-related complications

 - Aspiration of Meconium

 - Cystic fibrosis

 - Injuries resulting from Hypoxic Ischemic Encephalopathy (HIE)